 - If you use glasses, wear them while performing exercises.

-- These exercises may provoke symptoms of dizzines or nausea.
-Work through these symptoms.
-If too dizzy, slow head movement down slightly.
+- If too dizzy, slow head movement down slightly.
 Rest between each exercise.
 Exercises demand concentration, avoid distractions.

 - For safety, standing exercises must be performed close to a counter or next to someone.

 - Keep eyes fixed on a single stationary target held in hand or placed on the wall several feet away.

 - Move head side to side for 15-30 seconds, then repeat, moving head up and down for 15-30 seconds.